eclipse-score/logging/score/datarouter/docs/index.rst

    :implements: logic_arc_int__logging__logging
    :belongs_to: feat__logging

-   This is the data router component responsible for routing log messages to the appropriate sinks based on configuration and runtime conditions.
-It supports multiple logging backends and provides a flexible architecture for log management.
+   This is the datarouter component responsible for routing log messages to remote Diagnostics Log and Trace (DLT) backend.